Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 }
 ```

-Update the function `onButtonPressHandler` by replacing the `alert` in the switch case for `btn-connect`, with the `onBtnConnect` call.
+Update the function `onButtonPressHandler` by replacing the `alert` in the switch case for `btn-connect` with the `onBtnConnect` call.

 Try to write the remaining button handlers on your own, following the example above.